ErikKalkoken/evebuddy/README.md

 Some of your data from the game server might not be visible in EVE Buddy due to technical limitations of the game server API (ESI) or missing permissions.

+### When I try to add a character the app redirect to localhost.
+Should it not redirect to an CCP server?

+No, the redirect to locahost is correct.
+This connects to EVE Buddy's own web server, which is needed for implementing CCP's authorization process called SSO.
+For more information please see the [EVE Developer Documentation / SSO](https://developers.eveonline.com/docs/services/sso/).

 #### Server limitations

 CCP's servers have limitations on how far back some character data can be retrieved.